1. Home

 Now, a 2-3 program structure is somewhat similar.
 However, instead of direct admission as a high school student and the full 4-year PharmD curriculum, there’s an application process after pre-pharmacy studies, and you also get the benefit of finishing your studies even earlier with a 3-year PharmD curriculum.
 Again, due to this accelerated nature of the program, no bachelor’s degree is granted, as you will only be completing the pre-requisite requirements needed to apply.

 Important note: Don’t forget to check the PharmCAS site to see if you need to take the PCAT (Pharmacy College Admission Test).
 Only a handful of schools list this as a requirement for admission.
-Since this is a 3-year pharmacy program, your PharmD experience is, of course, shortened by a year.
-This means that the professional curriculum is much more rigorous and is scheduled year-round.
-The tradeoff you make in this case is that your breaks are shorter and much more time is dedicated to learning.
+Since this is a 3-year pharmacy program, your PharmD experience is shortened by a year.
+This means the professional curriculum is much more rigorous and scheduled year-round.
+The tradeoff you make in this case is that your breaks are shorter, and much more time is dedicated to learning.

 Another difference to mention is that the pre-pharmacy curriculum is scheduled for you in your undergraduate program.
-Make sure to research the primary courses you must meet to apply to your PharmD program of choice.
-Most pharmacy schools will have similar requirements here and there to make the process easier, however, ensure that you are not missing anything.
+Research the primary courses you must meet to apply to your PharmD program.
+Most pharmacy schools will have similar requirements here and there to make the process easier; however, ensure that you are not missing anything.
 Some programs to research include Roosevelt University, University of the Pacific, and Chapman University.

 Early Assurance Programs